ghos0905/ghos0905.github.io/_pages/about.md

 My research interests are Image Processing, Deep Learning, Robotics, and Algorithm Effectiveness.
 My ongoing project is focused on Effective Object Detection Algorithm using optical flow, machine learning, and deep learning methods.

 Prior to M.S. course, I received my B.S. degree in the Department of Human Environment and Design, the Cognitive Science, and the Applied Statistics at Yonsei University in 2021.
 When B.S. student, I was interested in the question 'How human brain worked?'.
-Now, I am following the way to reach the answer.